Jeevapranesh123/Magic-Carpet-APIs/README.md

 2. Clone this Repository and cd /to/the/repository

-3. Create Public and Private keys for authentication
+3. Create Public and Private keys for authentication in the project root directory
 ```
 $ openssl genrsa -out private.pem 2048
 $ openssl rsa -in private.pem -outform PEM -pubout -out public.pem
 ```

-4. Create Environment file from example.env
+4. Create Environment file ```.env``` from example.env

 5. Run ```docker-compose up```